-Select models of the Apple Watch Series 3, Series 4 and Series 5 support LTE, or cellular, service.
-LTE-capable models come at a $100 premium, but it’s important to know that the cost of liberating your Apple Watch from your iPhone won’t end there.
+Select models of the Apple Watch Series SE and Apple Watch 6 support LTE service.
+LTE-capable models come at a $50 or $100 premium, but it’s important to know that the cost of liberating your Apple Watch from your iPhone won’t end there.
 You’ll need to pay a monthly fee to your cellular provider to support your watch’s phone-free features.

 We still bring our iPhones everywhere, so we haven’t felt like LTE is a must for Apple Watch users yet.
 That said, as the Apple Watch becomes more autonomous, there could be more scenarios in which leaving your phone behind makes sense.
 There’s a safety benefit to having LTE, too — if your phone dies or gets lost, your Apple Watch is able to keep you in touch.